Is IVF the Right Choice?

-What you need to know about In Vitro Fertilization (IVF)
+What you need to know about IVF

 Is IVF right for you?

 IVF is the treatment of choice for a wide variety of infertility cases and is a great option for couples with a long history of infertility.
 Generally, IVF can help women of childbearing age and beyond.
-Singles and same sex couples are also good candidates for IVF because the procedure can be used in combination with donated eggs and sperm and surrogacy.
+Singles and same-sex couples are also good candidates for IVF because the procedure can be used in combination with donated eggs and sperm and surrogacy.

 How does IVF work?